 In France, PVRs are issued by INOV and are effective only in France.
-For a larger geographical protection, the applicant can extend his request in France by priority to other countries.
+For larger geographical protection, the applicant can extend their request in France by priority to other countries.
 The applicant can also apply for a plant variety right that is valid throughout the European Union through a single application to the CPVO.

 It is not yet possible to acquire international protection through one application.